-Chris Armitage Karen Fawcett (appointed on 29 April 2021) Dennis Garrity Laksiri Abeysekera (appointed on 23 July 2020)
+Chris Armitage Karen Fawcett

+Dennis Garrity Laksiri Abeysekera

 Alice Ruhweza Olaf Westermann

 Andrew Binns Rohini Chaturvedi

-Hoda Nahlous (appointed on 28 January 2021) Sebastian Mathews
+Hoda Nahlous Sebastian Mathews (resigned on 26 May 2022)

 Objectives

 The company's objectives are:

 - To contribute significantly to alleviating rural poverty, food insecurity and the impacts of climate change, by supporting member organisations, governments, donors, and the vulnerable small-scale farming, pastoralist and forest-dependent communities, particularly in developing countries, to restore degraded landscapes and improve the sustainability, productivity, equity and profitability of agricultural systems through the managed regeneration and/or integration of trees into farm, pastoral and forest lands. - To overcome the global challenges of rural poverty, food insecurity and climate change, by supporting member organisations, governments, donors, and vulnerable small-scale farming, pastoralist and forest-dependent communities, particularly in developing countries, to restore degraded landscapes and improve the sustainability, productivity, equity and profitability of agricultural systems through the managed regeneration and/or integration of trees into farm, pastoral and forest lands.